node-red/node-red-node-test-helper/README.md

 ...
 ```

-The test-helper requires the node-red runtime to run its tests, but Node-RED is **not** installed as a dependency.
+The test-helper requires the node-red runtime, but Node-RED is **not** installed as a dependency.
 The reason for this is that test-helper is (or will be) used in Node-RED core tests, and Node-RED itself has a large number of dependencies that you may not want to download if you already have it installed.

 You can install the Node-RED runtime available for your unit tests one of two ways: